 LCO2: Liquid Carbon Dioxide

 Liquid carbon dioxide is odourless and colourless, and is known for its stability under normal circumstances.
-Its properties make it an indispensable element in sectors such as food, electronics and the chemical industry.
+Its properties make it an indispensable element in sectors such as electronics, the chemical industry and, especially, the food industry.

 Working with liquid gases